 We want to create positive changes along our value chain – from the farms and factories that supply us to our millions of customers.
 We can do this in our own operations, but what about the parts of the value chain that lie outside of our direct control?
 Our strategy is grounded on the idea that we must use the size and scale of our business to leverage change and create maximum positive impact and minimum negative impact.
 One particular focus area is the protection and improvement of human rights along our value chain.

 Check out where in the world the different stages of our value chain take place on an interactive world map.

 When we talk about our value chain, we mean the full range of activities it takes for us to bring our products to the market – from idea to distribution, and consumption to

 Sustainability is a natural part of everything we do.
 The designer’s drawing board is the first step towards a conscious fashion choice.
 Choosing material, look, style, and quality – this is where it all starts.
 Beyond the obvious, like what ends up on the cutting floor - the materials and looks chosen by the designer will have an effect on the environment and people across our value chain.

 Fabric and yarn production

 From making yarn to final fabrics, there are concerns regarding water, chemicals and working conditions as well as greenhouse gas emissions.
 Generally speaking, we do not have direct business relationships with mills.
-However, we are still working to improve their sustainability performance and have so far integrated the fabric and yarn mills involved in making about 50% of our products into our supplier audit system, aiming for 60% in 2016.
+However, we are still working to improve their sustainability performance and have so far integrated the fabric and yarn mills involved in making about 60% of our products into our supplier audit system.
 We also have one of the strictest Chemical Restrictions List in the industry.

 We want to encourage dialogue between factory owners and textile workers, and consequently collaborate with organisations such as the International Labour Organisation (ILO), the Fair Wage Network and the Ethical Trading Initiative (ETI).